High-dimensional Change-point Detection Using Generalized Homogeneity Metrics: Introduction

-This paper focuses on estimating an unknown number of multiple change-point locations in an independent sequence of ${\bb R}^p$-valued observations of sample size $n$, where $p$ can by far exceed $n$.
-To the best of our knowledge, we make one of the first attempts in the literature to detect and localize general type of changes in the underlying distribution beyond the first two moments.
-Our approach essentially rests upon distance-based nonparametric two-sample tests for homogeneity of two high-dimensional distributions.
-We first construct a single change-point location estimator $M_n$ based on the homogeneity metrics proposed by Chakraborty and Zhang\,(2019) via defining a cumulative sum process in an embedded Hilbert space.
-It essentially generalizes the single change-point location estimator developed by Matteson and James\,(2014) and Biau et al.\,(2016) in the high-dimensional setup, providing a unifying framework.
+Our approach rests upon distance-based two-sample tests for the homogeneity of two high-dimensional distributions.
+We first construct a single change-point detection statistic $M_n$ based on the homogeneity metrics proposed by \cite{us} by defining a cumulative sum process in an embedded Hilbert space.
+It generalizes the single change-point statistic developed by \cite{MJ} and \cite{biau} to the high-dimensional setup, providing a unifying framework.
 Testing for the statistical significance of the estimated candidate change-point location necessitates determining the quantiles of the distribution of $M_n$.
-The key theoretical innovation of this paper is to rigorously derive the asymptotic null distribution of $M_n$ as both the dimension $p$ and the sample size $n$ grow to infinity, with $n$ growing at a smaller rate compared to $p$.
-Such a setup is typically known in the literature as the high dimension medium sample size (HDMSS) framework.
-The intrinsic difficulty is to establish the uniform weak convergence of an underlying stochastic process under certain mild assumptions, which has been non-trivial and challenging.
+One theoretical innovation of this paper is to rigorously derive the limiting null distribution of $M_n$ as the dimension $p$ and the sample size $n$ diverge to infinity.
+Such a setup is typically known in the literature as the high-dimensional medium sample size (HDMSS) framework.
+The intrinsic difficulty is establishing the uniform weak convergence of an underlying stochastic process under certain moment assumptions, which has been non-trivial and challenging.
 Because of the pivotal nature of the limiting null distribution, its quantiles can be approximated using a large number of Monte Carlo simulations.
-We propose an algorithm for single change-point detection based on a permutation procedure to better approximate the quantiles of the distribution of $M_n$.
-Subsequently, we combine the idea of Wild Binary Segmentation (WBS) proposed by Fryzlewicz\,(2014) to recursively estimate and test for the significance of (an unknown number of) multiple change-point locations.
-The superior performance of our procedure compared to the existing methodologies is illustrated over extensive simulated datasets.
-Further, when applied over stock prices data observed during the period of Great Recession in the United States, our method furnishes more reasonable and meaningful estimates of significant change-point locations given the historical sequence of eventualities, compared to the other existing methods.
-Finally, we briefly illustrate an extension of our methodology to incorporate external directed and undirected graph information.
-Further research along this line is well underway.
+To further improve the finite sample performance, we propose an algorithm for single change-point detection based on a permutation procedure to approximate the quantiles of the distribution of $M_n$.
+Under the single change-point alternative, we separately prove divergence of the studentized scan statistic $M_n$ and a consistency rate for the unstudentized location estimator $\widehat\nu^*$ in \eqref{def-nu}; we do not identify these as one common result for the practical studentized locator.